sonic-net/SONiC/doc/macsec/MACsec_hld.md

 ## 2 Architecture Design

-This chapter shows the MACsec interface stack of virtual switch and real switch.
+This chapter shows the MACsec interface stack of SAI virtual switch and real switch.

-Virtual switch use the Linux MACsec driver as the MACsec Security Entity(SecY) to support the functionality of MACsec and the SecY is imposed on the physical port.
+SAI virtual switch use the Linux MACsec driver as the MACsec Security Entity(SecY) to support the functionality of MACsec and the SecY is imposed on the physical port.

 Real switch use the cipher chip as SecY which will also be imposed on physical interface.
 But the ASIC of the switch is located between the Port and the SecY.